vmware-tanzu/package-for-kpack/README.md

 > If you do no want to set those values, you can follow the [kubectl flow](#getting-started-with-kpack-using-kubectl) below.
 > If you forgot to provide them at install, you can update your values and then update the install using the `tanzu` cli.

 > Note: This guide assumes that [`kp`](https://github.com/vmware-tanzu/kpack-cli) has been downloaded.
-It can be installed using [homebrew](https://github.com/vmware-tanzu/homebrew-kpack-cli), by downloading from the [github release](https://github.com/vmware-tanzu/kpack-cli/releases), or through a [docker image](https://hub.docker.com/r/kpack/kp).
+It can be installed using [homebrew](https://github.com/vmware-tanzu/homebrew-kpack-cli), by downloading from the [github release](https://github.com/vmware-tanzu/kpack-cli/releases), or through a [Docker image](https://hub.docker.com/r/kpack/kp).

 1. Log in to the `kp_default_repository` locally.